pen-lang/pen/doc/src/guides/using-a-library.md

 ## Importing functions and types from a library package

-To import functions and types from the library package, you use `import` statements with a name of the library package (e.g. `Foo`) and a module name (e.g. `Math`) where the functions or types are defined.
+To import functions and types from the library package, you use `import` statements with a name of the library package (e.g. `Foo`) and a module name (e.g. `Math`) where functions or types you want to use are defined.

 ```pen
 import Foo'Math